JoshMolyneux/FLRP_Economy_Revamp/README.md

 ### PHASE 1

-Refund all inventory items (except legacy) at 60% market value.
+Refund all inventory items (except legacy) at a fixed percentage of market value

 ### PHASE 2